Intro and glossary

 Development of a single LEP and DCP for the Northern Beaches has started and when complete will provide our community with a clearer, simpler and fairer set of planning rules.
 This will be mainly based on existing controls and does not seek to increase building heights or densities in residential areas, except as provided for by the Northern Beaches Local Housing Strategy, which identifies a need for only 275 additional dwellings within the next 15 years.

 A Local Housing Strategy Community Snapshot has also been prepared to make it even easier for you to understand these changes.

-To understand your thoughts on this future planning framework, we have developed the LEP/DCP Discussion Paper.
-The paper allows us to test our ideas before exhibiting a draft LEP and DCP in mid 2022.
+To understand your thoughts on this future planning framework, we developed the LEP/DCP Discussion Paper.
+The paper proposed a number of ideas on which we sought feedback to inform the draft LEP and DCP.

 Our LEP/DCP Discussion Paper explores the issues we need to address and discuss with you as well as proposals to protect the things you love.

 The discussion paper identifies issues relating to four key themes from our Local Strategic Planning Statement, and proposes options and approaches to address them.